The complete guide to building a data room investors don't hate

 What's the best data room for startups raising a seed round?

 For a seed round, you need something fast to set up, easy to manage, and with good analytics.
-Ellty fits that description - you can have a data room live in under an hour, track every view on your pitch deck, and set permissions per investor without per-user pricing.
+Ellty fits that description.
+You can have a data room live in under an hour, track every view on your pitch deck, and set permissions per investor without per-user pricing.
 Enterprise platforms like Datasite or Intralinks are built for larger, more complex transactions and come with the price tag to match.

 Final thoughts